 Step 1: ID your audience(s)

-There are five ways to search SparkToro’s index of profiles: topics they talk about, words they use in their profile/bio, hashtags they use, social accounts they follow, or websites they share/visit.
+There are three ways to search SparkToro’s index of profiles: keywords they search for, websites they share/visit, or words they use in their profile/bio.
 Each of these are useful in different scenarios to find the audience you’re after (this my favorite process).

-Step 2: Discover the social accounts, websites, podcasts, and YouTube channels that reach them
+Step 2: Discover the websites, social accounts, websites, YouTube channels, podcasts, and Subreddits that reach them

-Once you’ve got a few (or few dozen) searches that retrieve the right audiences, dig into the four types of results SparkToro provides: Social Accounts, Websites, Podcasts, and YouTube Channels.
+Once you’ve got a few (or few dozen) searches that retrieve the right audiences, dig into the six types of platform results SparkToro provides: Websites, Social Accounts, Apps & Networks, YouTube Channels, Reddit, and Podcasts.
 In almost every scenario, you’ll find a mix of publications from the very niche to the popular and well-known.
-Using the filters (especially in the Websites and Social tabs) can then help you drill into exactly the kinds of targets your campaign’s after.
+You can even look at Hidden Gem Websites and Social Accounts to find niche-popular destinations that may not yet be mainstream.

 Step 3: Build a list of outreach/digital PR targets

 The “Lists” feature lets you easily select the sources you want, create custom lists, and manage your campaign in whatever structure makes sense (or export it to the tool of your choice via CSV).
-If you’re using a Standard or higher-tier plan, contact data is automatically part of Lists for any source you add, including email addresses when available.
+If you’re using a Personal plan, social media contact data is automatically part of Lists for any source you add.
+Professional and Agency plans also receive email addresses when available including email addresses when available.

 Step 4: Start the conversation